Darling Point: Craigend

 Situated close to McKell Park, Craigend is a mansion constructed in the Moorish and Art Deco styles in 1935, including a pair of doors from an ancient mosque in Zanzibar and a traditional Japanese garden.
 In 1948, the property was acquired by the US government as the official residence of the Consul-General.
 It has since returned to the private sector.
 In 1975, it served as the shooting location for the villain's lair in the Hong Kong / Australian co-production The Man from Hong Kong.
 The house is heritage-listed.

 Carthona

 Built in 1841 for the Surveyor-General Sir Thomas Mitchell, Carthona is a harborside sandstone mansion located at the end of Carthona Avenue.
 With its panoramic water views across Double Bay, to Point Piper, and north toward Manly, it is considered one of Sydney's most-valuable properties.
 It is currently held by descendants of Philip Bushell, the tea merchant, who died at the home in 1954.
 It is heritage-listed.

+Glanworth

+In 1966, James Fairfax paid $240,000 to purchase Glanworth in Lindsay Avenue.
+The house designed by Joseph Alexander Kethel had been built in 1916 for Peter Britz, an American from Buffalo, New York, on a lot carved from the Lindsay Estate and was originally known as Youbri.
+It is a rare example of an American plantation-style residence with deep verandas and oversized antebellum concrete columns and piers.
+Faifax owned the house for 28 years and sold it for $8.5 million to a Singaporean hotel magnate who sold it to Kerry Stokes for $9.5 million in 1998.